Septic Baffle Repair & Replacement

 When should I have my baffles inspected?

 Baffles should be inspected every time your septic tank gets pumped, which is typically every three to five years for residential systems.
-If you notice slow drains, sewage odors, or wet spots over your leach field between pump outs, schedule an inspection right away.
+Homeowners who notice slow drains, sewage odors, or wet spots over their leach field between pump outs should schedule an inspection right away.
+Regular scheduling helps you stay ahead of potential problems.

 Why do septic baffles fail?